Kaungsithu118/Nexus-Cyber-Security-Chatbot/README.md

 🌐 Live Deployment: Successfully hosted on Microsoft Azure

-👥 Team Members
-Role	Member
-Project Lead	Ei Thandar Phyu
-Backend Developer/Security Specialist	Kaung Si Thu Frontend Developer	Kaung Si Thu
-Final Tester	Arker Min Myat
-Documentation	Zawe Thuta
 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 🤝 Contributing
 Contributions are welcome!
-Please have a look at our Contributing Guidelines for details.
+Please read our Contributing Guidelines for details.

+🙏 Acknowledgments
+Myanmar Computer Federation & Myanmar Computer Professional Association for the APYPS competition platform

+APICTA Awards for the nomination opportunity

+Open-source community for the amazing tools and libraries

+Our mentors and advisors for their guidance